Elland Road: 1982–2000

 The first match televised live was the rugby league Challenge Cup final replay between Hull FC and Widnes played on 19 May 1982.
-In summer 1982, Leeds sold Elland Road to Leeds City Council for £2.5m, and the council granted the club a 125-year lease.
-Ambitious plans to improve the stadium and neighbouring sporting facilities were designed in 1987 by Newcastle upon Tyne architects and promoted by developers Baltic Consortium and W.H.
-White.
+In summer 1982, Leeds sold Elland Road to Leeds City Council for £2.5 million, and the council granted the club a 125-year lease and the homeless Hunslet RLFC also moved in.
+Ambitious plans to improve the stadium and neighbouring sporting facilities were designed in 1987 by Newcastle upon Tyne architects and promoted by developers Baltic Consortium and W. H. White.
 The estimated costs were between £50 million and £75 million to re-build the Lowfields with a 7,500 all-seater stand and construct a peripheral 2,000-seater sports stadium adjacent to the stand.
 Other plans included a shopping centre, ice rink, cricket hall, cinema, nightclub, café, restaurant, waterpark, leisure centre and shops.
 None of the designs were acted on.

 In September 1991, the South-East corner was opened, joining the South and Lowfields Stands providing a full corner stand for away supporters.
 This section was used as the "family stand" until membership proved too big for its 1,710 capacity and a new home found in the East Stand.
 It is prominent because of its yellow seats, which have given its nickname, the "cheese wedge".
 A banqueting suite at the rear of the west stand, with a conference centre, was opened in April 1992.
 The biggest renovation project to date began in the summer of 1992, when the Lowfields was demolished and replaced by a new East Stand – a 17,000-seater stand with two tiers and no restricted views.
-On completion in 1993, at a cost of £5.5m, it housed 25 executive boxes, 10,000 seats in the bottom tier, part of which formed the members-only family section, and a further 7,000 seats in the upper tier.
+On completion in 1993, at a cost of £5.5 million, it housed 25 executive boxes, 10,000 seats in the bottom tier, part of which formed the members-only family section, and a further 7,000 seats in the upper tier.
 The East Stand was then the biggest cantilever stand in the world.
+This coincided with the completion of the South Leeds Stadium, a new home for Hunslet RLFC, who now left Elland Road.

-For the 1994-95 season Elland Road became an all-seater stadium, with nearly 7,000 seats replacing the terracing in the Kop, as directed by the Taylor Report.
+For the 1994–95 season Elland Road became an all-seater stadium, with nearly 7,000 seats replacing the terracing in the Kop, as directed by the Taylor Report.
 The new-look Kop was officially opened in October by the club's president, George Lascelles, 7th Earl of Harewood and Elsie Revie, widow of the late Don Revie.
 The Gelderd End was renamed the Don Revie Stand in honour of the club's former manager.